cbpspratap/SQLTraining/Chapter 4/Readme.md

 # Data Type & Querying Table

-In this part of SQL training we will learn about the major Data Types and querying tables.
+In this part of SQL training we will learn about querying tables.

 ## Data Types in SQL